Warnemunde & Rostock

 Model depicting a maritime link

-The next part of our tour was to visit St Mary’s Church.
-The first reference to a church on this site is in 1232, which is thought to be the predecessor of the current building.
+Our visit also took us to St Mary’s Church.
+The first reference to a church on this site was in 1232, which is thought to be the predecessor of the current building.
 It was enlarged at the end of the 14th Century to the basilica as it it stands today.

 Beautiful as the church is, the most interesting feature is probably the Astronomical Clock.
-It was built in 1472 and is one of few of its kind still working in the world (there is another one in Wells Cathedral, Somerset that pre-dates the one in Rostock).
+Built in 1472 it is one of few of its kind still working in the world (there is another in Wells Cathedral, Somerset that pre-dates the one in Rostock).
 It was fascinating to hear of its history and how it is maintained today.

 St Mary's Church, Rostock